-Professor of Radio Science & Systems at the University of Birmingham, President of the International Union of Radio Science (URSI) and member of the Defence Scientific Advisory Council, delivered the second EPS Distinguished Lecture.
+On Thursday 6 November 2014 Professor Paul Cannon, President of the International Union of Radio Science and member of the Defence Scientific Advisory Council, delivered the second EPS Distinguished Lecture.

 Minor explosive eruptions of energy from the Sun that cause small solar storms on Earth are relatively common events.
 In contrast, extremely large events (superstorms) only occur very occasionally – perhaps once every century or two.
 Since the start of the space age, there has been no true solar-superstorm, but there have been a number of large storms and some of these have caused major technological damage, for example the partial collapse of the Canadian electricity grid in 1989.